godhunter98/Python_parallel/README.md

 ---

-Copy this Markdown into `README.md` and you’re ready to go.
-Natural next step: record your first video chapter while the commands are fresh.
+You’re ready to roll camera—sync once with `uv`, then `uv run` each segment while you narrate the speedups.